 You’re at lunch with a friend who’s looking for a new job.
-She tells you she’s interested in a company where your old college roommate happens to work.
-You haven’t spoken to your college roommate in a few years, and were thinking of reaching out to him yourself for some professional advice.
+They tell you they’re interested in a company where your old college roommate happens to work.
+You haven’t spoken to your college roommate in a few years, and were thinking of reaching out to them for some professional advice.
 What would you do?

 1. Tell your friend you’ll make the introduction

-2. Tell her you’ll make the introduction, and then ask her for help on your professional issue
+2. Tell your friend you’ll make the introduction, and then ask them for help on your professional issue

 It turns out that your answer to this question reflects your ‘reciprocity style,’ which is the way you approach interactions with others.
 According to Adam Grant, author of Give and Take, there are three different types of reciprocity styles: givers, takers, and matchers.

 Givers, takers, and matchers

 Takers are self-focused and put their own interests ahead of others’ needs.
 They try to gain as much as possible from their interactions while contributing as little as they can in return.